 2. Prioritize Which Debt to Pay Off First

 When deciding your strategy to pay off debts, you have a few options.
 If you have multiple credit cards, you may want to pay off the debt with the highest interest rate first.
 Then pay off the next and the next until all cards are paid off.
 Or maybe you want to start with the loan that has the smallest balance and work your way up.
 Whatever you choose, stick with your plan.

-This may also be a time to consider a debt consolidation plan.
+This may also be a time to consider a debt consolidation loan.
 Combining multiple debts into one lump sum will keep you on track and pay off debts faster.
-Plus, these plans often offer lower interest rates which helps save money!
+Plus, these loans often offer lower interest rates which helps save money!

 3. Pay More than the Minimum

 Of course, paying the full amount will save money in the long run by eliminating the need to pay extra interest each month.
 If you cannot pay the full amount, try paying more than the minimum.
 Making smaller payments throughout the month can help pay the balance down as much as possible.